tom-corley/syl_thm_env/README.md

 The final piece of work making up our submission is the file Sylow_Corollaries.lean, which contains attempted proofs deduced from the theorems and definitions contained in the Sylow.lean file.
 These include Cauchy's theorem, as well as classifications for specific families of finite groups.

-We understand that this submission is somewhatunorthodox, byt our hope is that you will find some merit in it's constituent parts, though it may not form a cohesive whole.
+We understand that this submission is somewhat unorthodox, but our hope is that you will find some merit in it's constituent parts, though it may not form a cohesive whole.

 Tom, Antonita & Roshan